Boostcom/bl-api-v3/source/includes/28_offers_admin_api/0_offers_admin.md

 -------------- | ------------------- | ---------------------------------------------------
 id             | integer             |
 name           | string              |
-default        | boolean             | See below
-rectangles     | TemplateRectangle[] | See [ImageTemplate Rectangle](#offer-image-template-rectangle)
+width          | integer             | Defines width of the image in pixels, between 1 and 2000 height         | integer             | Defines height of the image in pixels, between 1 and 2000 default        | boolean             | See below rectangles     | TemplateRectangle[] | See [ImageTemplate Rectangle](#offer-image-template-rectangle)
 created_at     | Date                | When template has been created